Judy Malloy

-Judy Malloy (born Judith Ann Powers January 9, 1942) is a poet whose works embrace the intersection of hypernarrative, magic realism, and information art.
+Judy Malloy (born Judith Ann Powers; January 9, 1942) is an American poet whose works embrace the intersection of hypernarrative, magic realism, and information art.
 Beginning with Uncle Roger in 1986, Malloy has composed works in both new media literature and hypertext fiction.
 She was an early creator of online interactive and collaborative fiction on The WELL and the website ArtsWire.

 Malloy has served as editor and leader for books and web projects.
 Her literary works have been exhibited worldwide.
 Recently she has been a Digital Studies Fellow at the Rutgers Camden Digital Studies Center (2016-2017) and a Visiting Lecturer at Princeton University in Social Media Poetics (2013) and Electronic Literature (2014).

 Biography

 Early life and education

 Born in Boston a month after the attack on Pearl Harbor, Malloy was raised in Massachusetts.
 Her mother was a journalist and newspaper editor, and her father, a Normandy veteran, worked as an assistant district attorney in two Massachusetts counties and then as Chief Assistant US Attorney for Massachusetts.
 Malloy skied and played tennis, summering in New Hampshire, Cape Cod, and the Berkshires.
 Malloy felt an early calling to the visual arts and began painting and sketching as a child.